fmarquezg/fmarquezg.github.io/_posts/2019-12-09-Rideshare_in_ATX.md

 <p><br></p>

-In this post I tried to measure the effect (if any) of ridesharing on DWIs by running a caual Impact analysis.
+In this post I tried to measure the effect (if any) of ridesharing on DWIs using the **CausalImpact** Bayesian time-series model.

 ### Timeline